-- (d) Property debt balance consists of: (i) an interest only loan, collateralized by the Metropolitan at 40 Park, with a balance of \$ 36,500, bears interest at LIBOR +2.85 percent, matures in October 2023; (ii) an amortizable loan, collateralized by the Shops at 40 Park, with a balance of \$6,067, bears interest at LIBOR +1.50 percent and matures in October 2022.
+- Property debt balance consists of: (i) an interest only loan, collateralized by the Metropolitan at 40 Park, with a balance of \$ 36,500, bears interest at LIBOR +2.85 percent, matures in October 2023; (ii) an (d) amortizable loan, collateralized by the Shops at 40 Park, with a balance of \$6,067, bears interest at LIBOR +1.50 percent and matures in October 2022.
 The loan was extended on October 11, 2022, for three months and matured in January 2023 with a fixed rate of 5.125%.
-On January 10, 2023, the loan was modified bearing interest at SOFR + 2% and matures in January 2025; (iii) an interest only loan, collateralized by the Lofts at 40 Park, with a balance of \$18,200, which bears interest at LIBOR +1.50 percent and matures in January 2023.
-On January 10, 2023, the loan was extended for three months and matures on April 1, 2023. - and matures on April 1, 2023. (e) On December 22, 2021, the venture paid off the \$108.3 million construction loan and simultaneously obtained a new \$135 million mortgage loan, collateralized by the property and received its share of net loan proceeds of \$9.2 million.
-The property commenced operations in second quarter 2021. - (f) The Company owns an 85 percent interest with shared control over major decisions such as, approval of budgets, property financings and leasing guidelines.
-The Company has guaranteed \$ 22 million of the principal outstanding debt.
-On February 1, 2023, the lender has released the guarantor of all obligations under the Guaranty Agreement. - (g) The Company owns a 20 percent residual interest in undeveloped land parcels: parcels 6 and 1 that can accommodate the development of 829 apartment units. - (h) Pursuant to a notice letter to its joint venture partner dated January 6, 2022, the Company intends to not proceed with the acquisition and development of Liberty Landing. - (i) On April 29, 2021, the Company sold its interest in the joint venture for a gross sales price of approximately \$ 2 million.
-See Note 3: Recent Transactions Unconsolidated Joint Venture - (j) On September 1, 2021, the Company sold its interest in the joint venture for a gross sales price of approximately \$ 1.9 million.
-See Note 3: Recent Transactions Unconsolidated Joint Venture - (k) On November 30, 2022, the Company sold its interest in the joint venture for a venture gross sales price of approximately \$ 117.0 million.
-See Note 3: Recent Transactions Unconsolidated Joint Venture. (l) The Company owns other interests in various unconsolidated joint ventures, including interests in assets previously owned and interest in ventures whose businesses are related to its core operations.
-These ventures are not expected to significantly impact the Company's operations in the near term.
+On January 10, 2023, the loan was modified bearing interest at SOFR + 2% and matures in January 2025; (iii) an interest only loan, collateralized by the Lofts at 40 Park, with a balance of \$18,200, which bears interest at LIBOR + 1.50 percent and matures in January 2023.
+On January 10, 2023, the loan was extended for three months and matures on April 1, 2023.
+On December 22, 2021, the venture paid off the \$108.3 million construction loan and simultaneously obtained a new \$135 million mortgage loan, collateralized by the property and received its share of - (e) The Company owns an 85 percent interest with shared control over major decisions such as, approval of budgets, property financings and leasing guidelines.
+The Company has guaranteed \$ 22 million of - (f) the principal outstanding debt.
+On February 1, 2023, the lender has released the guarantor of all obligations under the Guaranty Agreement. - The Company owns a 20 percent residual interest in undeveloped land parcels: parcels 6 and I that can accommodate the development of 829 apartment units. (g) - Pursuant to a notice letter to its joint venture partner dated January 6, 2022, the Company intends to not proceed with the acquisition and development of Liberty Landing. (h) - On April 29, 2021, the Company sold its interest in the joint venture for a gross sales price of approximately \$ 2 million.
+See Note 3: Recent Transactions Unconsolidated Joint Venture (i) - On September 1, 2021, the Company sold its interest in the joint venture for a gross sales price of approximately \$ 1.9 million.
+See Note 3: Recent Transactions Unconsolidated Joint Venture (j) On November 30, 2022, the Company sold its interest in the joint venture for a venture gross sales price of approximately \$ 117.0 million.
+See Note 3: Recent Transactions - Unconsolidated Joint Venture. (k) - The Company owns other interests in various unconsolidated joint ventures, including interests in assets previously owned and interest in ventures whose businesses are related to its core operations.
+These (1)ventures are not expected to significantly impact the Company's operations in the near term.